chemiker/sciolism-2019/README.md

 ```

 ### Theme options
-**sciolism 2019** features several additional options as shown below. **All options must be included in your `config.toml` in order to make the theme work**.
+**sciolism 2019** features several additional options as shown below.
+Include options in your `config.toml` as needed.
+While the theme has fallbacks if options are not set it is recommended to copy the configuration below and adjust it to your needs.
 Further documentation about the settings is available from the comments:

 ```toml
 [params.sciolism]